Guidelines for Changes or Repairs to Recreational Items and Other Changes:

 Please use these guidelines for replacing or repairing one of these items on your property.
 Any time you alter or change the existing condition in any way, it requires a design review application.
 Provided that you make these changes for repair or maintenance, then a DRA is not required.
 The following shall assist Homeowners in the design and placement of recreational equipment.

 *The information is intended to offer guidance; final location and design approval shall be obtained from the Community Architect.

-There are no restrictions on the installation of temporary recreation and play equipment (such as wading pools, badminton nets, lawn games and other equipment intended for temporary use) so long as such items are located in a rear yard and not visible from a street, other than an alley.
+There are no restrictions on the installation of temporary recreation and play equipment, so long as such items are located in a rear yard and not visible from a street, other than an alley.